 A comfortable room, good food, and a helpful staff can make time away from home an enjoyable experience for both vacationing families and business travelers.
 While most lodging managers work in traditional hotels and motels, some work in other lodging establishments, such as camps, inns, boarding houses, dude ranches, and recreational resorts.
-In full-service hotels, lodging managers help their guests have a pleasant stay by providing many of the comforts of home, including cable television, fitness equipment, voice mail, as well as specialized services such as health spas.
-Lodging managers often schedule available meeting rooms and electronic equipment for business travelers, including internet connections, smartboards, and overhead projectors.
+In full-service hotels, lodging managers help their guests have a pleasant stay by providing managers often comforts of home, including cable television, fitness equipment, voice mail, as well as specialized services such as health spas.
 Lodging managers are responsible for keeping their establishments efficient and profitable.
 In a small establishment with a limited staff, the manager may oversee all aspects of operations.
 However, large hotels may employ hundreds of workers, and the general manager usually is aided by a number of assistant managers assigned to the various departments of the operation.
 In hotels of every size, managerial duties vary significantly by job title.